jbs1/eve-srpmail/README.md

 ```

 ### Get source
+You have two options:

+Option 1:
+Download the release from [https://github.com/jbs1/eve-srpmail/releases] and deplop it on a webserver.
+Easiest for most cases.

+Option 2:
 Clone repo in webfolder or symlink repo to webfolder, eg.:
 ```
 git clone git@github.com:jbs1/eve-srpmail.git
 sudo ln -sf ~/eve-srpmail/ /var/www/html
 ```

+To use your own webhook you need to fork the repo an set it up as explanied [here](hook.md)

 #### Library's used